 Sales are the lifeblood of your business.
-They provide income to keep your operations turning and your company in business.
+They generate revenue to keep your operations going and your company in business.
 However, they also do something else.
 If you look closely at your sales records, you will see that they generate a tremendous amount of data that your business could leverage to even greater success.
-This is called sales analytics.
+Leveraging this data is the realm of sales analytics.

 What is Sales Analytics?

-Sales analytics are business analytics tools that transforms data about your sales transactions and outreach efforts into actionable insights.
-The right sales analytics will help your company identify new opportunities, spot weaknesses in your outreach process, recognize potential niches, and pinpoint what you need to do to grow and succeed.
+The practice of using business analytics tools to transform sales related data, such as sales transactions and outreach efforts, into actionable insights, is the function of sales analytics.
+When done right, sales analytics can help your company identify new opportunities, spot weaknesses in your outreach process, recognize potential niches, and pinpoint what you need to do in order to grow and succeed.

 The term “sales analytics” refers to a collection of different formulas or metrics.
-Each one offers something slightly different to say about your operations.
-Ideally, you will use several to develop a complete picture about your company’s sales efforts.
+Each one gives you a different insight into your operations.
+Ideally, you will use a combination of these formulas to develop a complete picture about your company’s sales efforts.

 Total Revenues (by Year/Quarter/Month/Week/Day)

 Before you can increase your sales, you have to know what they are.
 There are lots of metrics that are based on your revenue, so start there.
 It might sound simplistic or straightforward, but the key here is to make sure that everyone on your sales team, if not all of those in your organization, understand how much money your company makes.

 You should pay attention to how much money your company is making compared to different time periods.
 For instance, you may want to look at how much money your company made in the prior year, month, or week.